 How to specify what you should consider being a conversion for your website

-- Someone adds item to a shopping cart
+1. Someone adds an item to the shopping cart

 Such a sequence gives many possibilities when it comes to measuring efficiency of an e-commerce shop (in this case).
-Of course specifying a conversion is just the beginning, the first step.
-The crux lies somewhere else.
+Of course, specifying a conversion is just the beginning, the first step.

 Tracking conversion rates

-Here’s where the hard part begins because after specifying what a conversion is for you, you need to develop/get some system for tracking it.
+Here’s where the hard part begins.
+After specifying what a conversion is for you, you need to develop/get some system to track it.
 The easiest way is to use the tools provided by Google Analytics or Google AdWords.
-However, sometimes you will have to hire a programmer and develop a so-called “tailor-made” solution.
+However, sometimes you will have to hire a programmer and develop a so-called tailor-made solution.

-In theory the whole thing is rather simple.
-The only thing you have to do is to measure what is the ratio of the number of visitors who have made a conversion to the total number of visitors on your website.
+In theory, the whole thing is rather simple.
+The only thing you have to do is to measure what is the ratio of the number of visitors who have converted to the total number of visitors on your website.

 For example: if your conversion is a single sale in your e-commerce shop, and every 250 visitors you manage to get 4 sales, then your conversion rate is 4/250 = 0.016.
 This result is usually presented as a percentage, so: 0.016*100% = 1.6%

-Then you simply divide one by another, and get your result.
-As I’ve said before all of this can be done with a little help from Google.
-All you have to do is spend some time rummaging in the settings of Analytics or AdWords.
+Then, you simply divide one by another, and get your result.
+As I’ve said before, all of this can be done with just a little help from Google.
+All you have to do is spend some time in the settings of Analytics or AdWords.

 Using the data for improving your results

-Let me just quickly remind you that you’re doing all this hustle so you can improve the results of your website, make it achieve its goals more efficiently.
-If you have any data regarding your conversion rate, you will be able to start introducing some changes on your website, and carefully observe what impact they have on your results.
+Let me just quickly remind you that you’re doing all this so you can improve the results of your website, and make it achieve its goals more efficiently.
+Once you have any data regarding your conversion rate, you will be able to start introducing some changes, and carefully observe what impact they have on your results.

-One of the well known facts in internet marketing (and one of the most surprising at the same time) is that a website’s headline has a major impact on its conversion rate.
-You can check for yourself once you have your own conversion tracking set up…
+For example, one of the well-known facts in internet marketing (and one of the most surprising at the same time) is that a website’s headline has a major impact on its conversion rate.
+You can check this for yourself once you have your own conversion tracking set up.

 You can do such tests by setting up a basic headline, leave it for a while, and then come back and check what the conversion rate of the site was.
 In the next step you change the headline to something different, leave it for a while again, and then come back and check what the conversion rate was.
-After such a test you can compare conversion rates for both headlines and say which one was better.
-(A better headline is the one that gets a higher conversion rate, not the one you like better… just wanna make it clear.
+After such a test, you can compare conversion rates for both headlines and say which one was better.

 Tracking conversion rates gives you really big opportunities for improving your website and your business.
 With such a simple mechanism you can easily make more money without any additional investments… or like others like to call it – you won’t be leaving money on the table any more.

-Do you have any examples from your own experience how conversion tracking has helped your website’s results?
+Do you have any examples from your own experience how conversion tracking has helped your results?
 What was the improvement in your case?
-Maybe there was a factor you would have never suspected to have any impact on the conversion rate, but it did anyway?
-Please, share your experience in the comments.